 This class meets for 3 lecture hours per week and 3 lab hours per week.
+All sections have a common assessment.
+The common assessment for this class is shown in the schedule and is noted as such.
 For a tentative schedule of the class meetings and material to be covered during those meetings, please refer to the schedule distributed to each student on the first class meeting (See Instructor Handout).